laravel/lumen-docs/errors.md

 An array of contextual data may also be passed to the log methods.
 This contextual data will be formatted and displayed with the log message:

 	Log::info('User failed to login.', ['id' => $user->id]);

-#### Accessing The Underlying Monolog Instance

-Monolog has a variety of additional handlers you may use for logging.
-If needed, you may access the underlying Monolog instance being used by Lumen:

-	$monolog = Log::getMonolog();